Braden Bishop: Minor leagues

-After the 2018 season, the Mariners added Bishop to their 40-man roster.
+Major leagues

 On March 19, 2019, the Mariners announced that Bishop was included on their Opening Day active roster.
-Bishop made his MLB debut on March 21 as a defensive replacement in the 8th inning, replacing Ichiro Suzuki in right field during Ichiro's final game.
-Bishop struck out in his first big league at bat.
-On March 23, he was optioned to the AAA Tacoma Rainiers.
-In 2020, Bishop slashed .167/.242/.233 with 5 hits, 4 runs batted in, and 1 stolen base across 12 games.
+Bishop made his MLB debut on March 21 as a defensive replacement in the 8th inning, replacing Ichiro Suzuki in right field during Suzuki's final game.
+Bishop struck out in his first big league at-bat.
+On March 23, he was optioned to the Triple-A Tacoma Rainiers.
+In 2020, Bishop slashed .167/.242/.233 with five hits, four RBI, and one stolen base across 12 games.

 After notching only 1 hit in 5 plate appearances in 8 games, Bishop was designated for assignment on May 13, 2021.

 San Francisco Giants

 On May 17, 2021, Bishop was claimed off waivers by the San Francisco Giants.
 On May 22, Bishop was designated for assignment by San Francisco.
-He was outrighted to the Triple-A Sacramento River Cats on May 26.
-In 288 at bats for the River Cats, he batted .326/.388/.549 with 58 runs and 12 home runs.
+He cleared waivers and was sent outright to the Triple-A Sacramento River Cats on May 26.
+In 288 at-bats for the River Cats, he batted .326/.388/.549 with 58 runs and 12 home runs.
 He became a free agent following the season.